All Positions are Now Filled for the 2021 Season.

-We are hiring passionate, energetic, hard-working people for both full and part-time positions to join our farm team for the 2021 season.
-New employees will be joining a seasoned team of farmers dedicated to growing beautiful vegetables, constant improvement, and enjoying the beautiful Blue Ridge Mountains we are lucky to call home.
+We hire passionate, energetic, hard-working people for both full and part-time positions to join our farm team each season.
+New employees join a seasoned team of farmers dedicated to growing beautiful vegetables, constant improvement, and enjoying the beautiful Blue Ridge Mountains we are lucky to call home.
 Trust, respect, and open communication are the backbone of our success, and all new employees must embrace these values.
-A full description of our job openings are below.
+A full description of our typical job openings are below.

 Full-time employees will accomplish a wide-array of tasks involved in growing organic produce, including transplanting, trellising, weeding, harvesting, washing, and packing.
 Many tasks involve the use of specialized vegetable production equipment, like tractor-pulled planters, cultivators, and bed shapers, as well as machines for efficient harvesting and washing.
 New employees will have the opportunity to learn from returning farm crew members about more advanced skills like irrigation, pest management, and soil fertility.
 Those who express an interest and have modeled a mature and safe work ethic may be given the opportunity to operate tractors from time to time.

 Who Should Apply

 Vegetable farming is physically and mentally challenging.
 Applicants should be comfortable working with their bodies outdoors for long hours in all weather conditions.
 They must have an attention to detail, a commitment to high-quality work, and an openness to seeking clarification and receiving feedback.
 Previous experience working in the outdoors in agriculture or a related field is preferred but not required.

 Our farm team works Monday through Friday, 40 – 45 hours per week.
 We aim to adhere to a consistent start and end time, though there are occasional instances when we must stay longer to finish a task.
 Full-time employees must also participate in the rotation of weekend greenhouse watering.